FOR UPDATES and Membership -please scroll down to middle of page

 horse later called the Missouri Fox Trotter.
 The fox trot was ideal for the sure-footed,

 ground covering gait needed in the rugged Ozarks and for comfort in daily riding.

 The Gaited Breeds

-Of course all horses have gaits but what do we mean by the "gaited breeds"???
+Of course all horses have gaits but what do we mean by the "gaited breeds"?
 Horses are considered gaited if they can perform intermediate gaits to the basic walk, trot, and canter.
-These intermediate gaits are genetically based and involve a tendency to place the feet in a manner that is slightly staggered or changed from the standard three gaits of walk, trot, and canter.
+These intermediate gaits are genetically based, and they involve a tendency to place the feet in a manner that is slightly staggered or changed from the standard three gaits of walk, trot, and canter.
 Often the footfall pattern creates a very comfortable and steady gait that can be maintained for long periods of time: the fox trot is one such gait.
-Some horses can be trained to do an intermediate gait that does not come natural and it may takes many hours of training to achieve but it is much harder on the horse.
-Fox Trotters are bred for the natural gait that the horse can be seen doing out in the pasture before training.
+Some horses can be trained to do an intermediate gait that does not come natural, and it may takes many hours of training to achieve but it is much harder on the horse.
+Fox Trotters are bred for the natural easy gait that can be seen doing in young horses naturally, out in the pasture before training.
 With the foundation genetics of the fox trotter they should perform naturally.
 Training to cues of how to stay in the gait is all that is needed but it is not necessary to train these horses how to gait, they do it instinctively.

 In summary: when the Narragansett Pacer became extinct in its’

-purest form it left behind a large influence through cross-outs which became known as the All American Horse which then brought us our specific smooth gaited breeds of today:
+purest form, it left behind a large influence through gaited cross-outs which became known as the All American Horse which then brought us our specific smooth gaited breeds of today:

 THE ALL AMERICAN